"They required too much investment": the Peruvian army sold out Mi-26 helicopters

 pradik in operation is several times cheaper) literally)

-I have been serviced by authorized Toyota Motors dealers for ten years now, and I can say that the rates for the Highlander and Lexus RX are practically the same, and the total cost of servicing new cars is practically the same.
-I do not think that SUVs have such a sharp price range - most likely, all operating costs do not differ much, although I honestly did not drive SUVs.
-But I constantly visit the Toyota center for maintenance, and when buying a new RX, I compared it with the Prado and came to the conclusion that the prices did not differ much either.
-Where, then, can there be a multiple spread of operating costs and service prices for almost identical Toyota Prado and Lexus GX SUVs?
+I have been getting service from official Toyota Motors dealers for ten years now, and I can say that the standard hour rates for the Highlander and Lexus RX are practically the same, and the overall price for servicing new cars is practically the same.
+I don't think that SUVs have such a sharp price range - most likely, all operating costs are not very different, although I honestly admit that I have not driven SUVs.
+But I am constantly at the Toyota center for service, and when buying a new RX, I compared it with the Prado and came to the conclusion that the prices are not very different.
+Where then can there be a multiple range of operating costs and prices for servicing practically identical Toyota Prado and Lexus GX SUVs?

 2. +8